New! ForwardChess for Ipad!

-Download this free Ipad application from Apple appstore.
-It is a great e-pub style reader which presents the book as it looks in print.
+This free application is a great e-pub style reader which presents the book as it looks in print.
 Furthermore, it also provides a board which displays the text moves or your own analysis.

 Learn more about the app.